ankitrgadiya/blog/_posts/2016-05-24-hack-an-android.md

 ---
 layout: post
 title: How to hack an Android Device
+description: A tutorial for hacking an android device using Metasploit Framework on Kali Linux.
 ---

 This is a tutorial for hacking an android using Metasploit Framework.